 A suspenseful scene creates anxiety and apprehension in the audience.
-Their anticipation of an outcome can only be realized once the outcome occurs.
-This is why suspense needs a pay off.
-A payoff acts as a resolution whether or not that resolution is good or bad for a character.
+The greater the anticipation, the more important the pay off.
+A payoff acts as a resolution whether or not it is good or bad for a character.

 When done effectively, suspense is one of the most potent ways to engage an audience.
-When creating it, it takes patience and intentionality.
-Suspense is often a slow burn that utilizes all of the elements we discussed above, but tailors them to a specific story.
+It takes patience and intentionality to do it right.
+Suspense is often a slow burn that utilizes all these elements but tailors them to a specific story.
 Take a look at the story you are telling and look for opportunities for suspense to hook your audience.

 The Best Thriller Films of All Time